rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     00000000010011110100110001011101  -- UDP Header
     |---------Payload--------------|

-At this point, the router checks the Destination IP Address (8.8.8.8 00001000000010000000100000001000) and determines that it does not match itself, so it must forward the packet onward.
+At this point, the router checks the destination IP address (8.8.8.8 00001000000010000000100000001000) and determines that it does not match itself, so it must forward the packet onward.
 It decrements the TTL value from 32 (00100000) to 31 (00011111) and recalculates the Header Checksum (because the TTL value has changed).
-As usual, I'm inserting random value for the Header Checksum.
+As usual, I'm inserting random values for the Header Checksum.

     01000101000000000010110010010100  -- IPv4 Header
     00000000000000000000000000000000